aa221/Fashion-Swap/README.md

-Special shoutout to modal.com whop make it easy to deploy models as API.
+Special shoutout to modal.com who make it easy to deploy models as API.